top of page

 Fans 3

-Even though the Sun play in a casino, where you wouldn’t figure to see a whole lot of younger fans, you will find a good mix of families here at Mohegan Sun Arena to catch a basketball game.
-The Suns do their best to create a family-friendly atmosphere, and their efforts show in the stands, although the crowd does skew older than in other arenas, given the court’s location.
+Even though the Sun play in a casino, where you wouldn’t figure to see a whole lot of younger fans, you will find a good mix of families here at Mohegan Sun Arena.
+The Sun’s staff do their best to create a family-friendly atmosphere, and their efforts show in the stands.
+Given the location of the arena in a casino, the crowd does tend to skew older than in other venues.
 This also may be due to the casino’s location in a less-populated area.

 Access 5